 Q: An older friend, who is in her 90s, has been having bacteria in her urine, but no symptoms.
-Despite treatment with antibiotics, she was still having urine in the bacteria, so the doctor recommended chronic antibiotics and a referral to urology.
+Despite treatment with antibiotics, she was still having bacteria in the urine, so the doctor recommended chronic antibiotics and a referral to urology.

 What can be done when an elderly woman has bacteria in her urine but no symptoms?
 Can a urology consultation help?

 A: This is a great question.
 You are describing something called asymptomatic bacteriuria, which means having urine bacteria without symptoms.

 Every older person and family caregiver should know about asymptomatic bacteriuria.
 Here’s why:

 - It’s very common in older adults.
 This condition is found in an estimated 20% of women aged 80 or older, and also affects older men.
 The older the person, the more common it is.